fbbdev/fbbdev.github.io/cookies.md

 to provide the requested service and are not used to store any personally identifiable information.

-Here is the list of technical cookies stored by fbbdev.it:
+Technical cookies stored by fbbdev.it:

+  - **cookie-consent:** we set this cookie when you close the cookie information banner to avoid showing it every time you visit our website.

+Technical cookies stored by other entities:

   - **__cfuid:** this cookie is used to identify your computer as a trusted machine.
 During attacks you won't be denied access to our